-Excessive amounts of sand can collect into drains and drainage areas, so clean-up of sand after storms is important or you can have problems come spring.
-For homeowners who want to go with sand to help manage ice on their walks and drives, use sandbox sand as opposed to mason’s sand, which is too fine.
+Excessive amounts of sand can collect into drains and drainage areas, so cleanup of sand after storms is important or you can have problems come spring.
+For homeowners who want to go with sand to help manage ice on their walks and drives, use sandbox sand (readily available at home centers and online via sellers like The Home Depot) as opposed to mason’s sand, which is too fine.

 Other abrasive materials like kitty litter, sawdust, or wood ashes can be used to create traction on icy walkways if sand is not available.